My Work

 Articles & Book Chapters

 “Knowledge, Faith and Ambiguity: Hope in the Work of Novalis and Karoline von Günderrode.”
-In Hope and the Limits of the Self.
+In Hope and the Kantian Legacy: New Contributions to the History of Optimism.
 Ed.
 Anna Ezekiel and Katerina Mihaylova.
-Forthcoming 2023.
+London: Bloomsbury, 2023.

 “Revolution and Revitalisation: Karoline von Günderrode’s Political Philosophy and Its Metaphysical Foundations.”
-British Journal of the History of Philosophy (2022; preprint 2020).
+British Journal of the History of Philosophy 30.4.
+Special Issue on Post-Kantian Practical Philosophy, ed.
+James A. Clarke and Gabriel Gottlieb (2022; preprint 2020): 666–686.

 “Women, Women Writers, and Early German Romanticism.”
 In The Palgrave Handbook of German Romantic Philosophy.
 Ed.
 Elizabeth Millán, 475–509.
 Palgrave Macmillan, 2020.

 “Narrative and Fragment: The Social Self in Karoline von Günderrode.”
-Symphilosophie: International Journal of European Romanticism 2 (2020).
+Symphilosophie: International Journal of European Romanticism 2 (2020): 65–90.
+Translated into Spanish by Eduardo Blanco as “Narrativa y fragmento.
+El Yo social en Karoline von Gunderrode.”
+Granos de Polen19 (Dec 2024).

 Death in Karoline von Günderrode (1780–1806).”
 Encyclopedia of Concise Concepts by Women Philosophers.
 Ed.
 Mary Ellen Waithe and Ruth Hagengruber.
 Paderborn University.
 September 2019.